Haiti Driving Advice and Car Hire Info

 In summary- driving abroad in Haiti is likely to be a test of nerves.
 If you attempt it employ the usual rules for driving in the developing world – drive confidently but ultra defensively and always, always expect the unexpected.

 Most of the local companies mentioned on the internet such as Sima car rental no longer seem to have functioning websites.
-These are two who still seem to be operating (Aug 11)
+This company still seem to be operating (March 14)